xyq100000-gif/flanker-interference-reanalysis/results/analysis_summary.md

 ## What was rerun

-I reconstructed the raw classroom spreadsheet into a block-level dataset (240 rows) and a subject-level summary dataset (48 rows), then reran the main analyses.
+I reconstructed the raw spreadsheet into a block-level dataset (240 rows) and a subject-level summary dataset (48 rows), then reran the main analyses.

 ## Validation